yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 The **Controller** receives input from the user and instructs the model and view to perform actions based on the input.

 The Cocoa and Cocoa Touch frameworks encourage the use of the MVC pattern.
 Interface Builder constructs views, and connects them to controllers via *Outlets* and *Actions*.
-In this problem set, you will develop a level designed for a game called Bubble Blast Saga by conforming to MVC design pattern.
+In this problem set, you will develop a level designed for a game called Bubble Blast Saga by conforming to the MVC design pattern.
 ￼
 ### Bubble Blast Saga Level Designer (MVC) ###